Marsh McLennan

+It is the largest insurance broker worldwide.

-Marsh McLennan ranked #212 on the 2018 Fortune 500 ranking, the company's 24th year on the annual Fortune list, and #458 on the 2017 Forbes Global 2000 List.
+The company is ranked 175th on the Fortune 500 and 267th on the Forbes Global 2000.

-In 2017, Business Insurance ranked Marsh McLennan #1 of the world's largest insurance brokers.

 History

-Foundation and early years
+1900-1999

-Burroughs, Marsh & McLennan was formed by Henry W. Marsh and Donald R. McLennan in Chicago in 1905.
-It was renamed as Marsh & McLennan in 1906.
+Burroughs, Marsh & McLennan was formed by Henry W. Marsh and Donald R. McLennan in Chicago in 1905 by the merger of their two businesses.
+Marsh founded his business in 1871 after many insurers went out of business after the Great Chicago Fire.
+The combined company was renamed Marsh & McLennan in 1906.

-The reinsurance firm Guy Carpenter & Company was acquired in 1923, a year after it was founded by Guy Carpenter.
-In 1959, it acquired the human resources consulting firm Mercer.
+Guy Carpenter was acquired in 1923, a year after it was founded by Guy Carpenter.

+In 1959, Marsh acquired Mercer, a human resources consulting firm.

-The 1960s were particularly notable for the company's development, including an initial public offering in 1962 and a 1969 reorganization that introduced a holding company configuration, with the company offering clients its services under the banners of separately managed companies.
+The company became a public company via an initial public offering in 1962.
+In 1969, it reorganized under a holding company configuration, with the company offering clients its services under the banners of separately managed companies.

-In 1970, the company purchased Putnam Investments, adding a mutual fund business to its portfolio (and sold it in 2007).
+In 1970, the company acquired Putnam Investments, adding a mutual fund business to its portfolio.
+It was sold in 2007.